nicholas-long/environment/zet/20230921220840/README.md

 /home/parallels/kb/hacking/passwords/generate-common-passwords.sh # generate common passwords
 /home/coyote/kb/hacking/passwords/password_cracking_rules/OneRuleToRuleThemAll.rule # rule file for hashcat that is worth having
-/home/parallels/kb/bash-scripting/awk-print-unique-lines.sh # use awk to print only unique lines as a stream processor
+/home/parallels/kb/bash-scripting/awk-print-unique-lines.sh # use awk to print only unique lines as a stream processor /home/parallels/kb/bash-scripting/copy-text-from-image-url.sh # copy and read text from PNG image URL arg print with tesseract OCR
+/home/parallels/kb/bash-scripting/exif-all-images.sh # run exiftool on all of the images within a directory

 ```